-Notice that 'suse1' is now flagged as the active host.
-This means that any file transfer or remote command execution will be directed to it instead of host 'zos5'.
-The SHOW REMOTE command also will display the remote environment for host 'suse1' since it is now active.
-The connection to host 'zos5' remains but is in an idle state.
-To make it the active connection, the SET HOST command is used as:
+Notice that "suse1" is now flagged as the active host.
+This means that any file transfer or remote command execution will be directed to it instead of host "zos5."
+The SHow REMote command also will display the remote environment for host "suse1" since it is now active.
+The connection to host "zos5" remains but is in an idle state.
+To make it the active connection, the SET HOst command is used as:

 '''

 suse1> set host zos5

 zos5>

 or

 suse1> set host 1

 zos5>

 '''

-Now a look at the host display will show that 'zos5' is the active host:
+Now a look at the host display will show that "zos5" is the active host:

-Having multiple host connections can be useful for managing system activities on a number of hosts from a single point.
-For instance, a user on one host can send messages to a number of other hosts.
-Or a user can start up jobs on several other hosts all from a single terminal on the network.
+Having multiple host connections can be useful for managing system activities on several hosts from a single point.
+For instance, a user on one host can send messages to several other hosts.
+Or a user can start jobs on several other hosts all from a single terminal on the network.